ReactionMechanismGenerator/ARC/docs/source/index.rst

 .. _adj: http://reactionmechanismgenerator.github.io/RMG-Py/reference/molecule/adjlist.html
 __ adj_

-ARC is written in Python, and was made open-source under the :ref:`MIT licence <licence>`.
+ARC is written in Python 3.7, and was made open-source under the :ref:`MIT licence <licence>`.

 We use ARC to facilitate our research and have made it available as a benefit to the community in the hopes that others may find it useful as well.